 A simpler method is often used, particularly on the popular Knock Out rose and it’s many variations.
 Cut these roses back about one-third in normal circumstances.
 Where size control is needed – these shrubs can easily reach 6 feet tall and wide – cut the bushes back about two-thirds.
 But don’t cut them shorter than 18 inches from the ground.

 Pruning once-blooming roses

-Any roses that are not everblooming, including many climbing and rambling roses – such as Lady Banks, Dorothy Perkins, Cherokee and Blaze – and some antique varieties – such as Seven Sisters and Marie Louis – should not be pruned now.
+Any roses that are not everblooming, including many climbing and rambling roses – such as Lady Banks, Dorothy Perkins, Cherokee and Blaze – and some antique cultivars – such as Seven Sisters and Marie Louis – should not be pruned now.
 These roses produce their flowers in one big gush during late spring and early summer on growth made the previous year.
 Then they bear few or no flowers the rest of the year.
-If pruned back hard now, they will produce few, if any, flowers.
-If extensive pruning is necessary, it is best done in midsummer after they have finished flowering.
+If pruned back hard now, these types will produce few, if any, flowers.
+If extensive pruning is necessary, it is best done in mid-summer after they have finished flowering.

-Pruning climbing roses and ramblers is largely determined by how large you want them to be and what type of structure they are being trained to grow on – fence, arbor, trellis, etc. Pruning, when done, is more selective and less extensive.
+Pruning climbing roses and ramblers is largely determined by how large you want them to be and what type of structure on which they’re being trained to grow – fence, arbor, trellis, etc. Pruning these types should be more selective and less extensive.

-First, prune off any canes that are growing in the wrong way or direction, such as away from the support.
-This will make it easier to train the remaining canes on to the support you have provided.
-Next, thin out the remaining canes if needed, cutting back the oldest, woodiest canes to within a foot of the ground.
+First, prune off any canes that are growing in the wrong way or direction – such as away from the support.
+This will make it easier to train the remaining canes onto the support you have provided for them.
+Next, thin out the remaining canes, if needed, cutting back the oldest, woodiest canes to within a foot of the ground.
 Carefully remove them from the remaining growth.
 Finally, do any other pruning to shorten, thin out and shape the climbing rose in order to train it attractively on its support.
-This can be done now for everblooming climbers, but wait until midsummer after flowering for those that don’t repeat bloom.
+This can be done now for everblooming climbers, but wait until after flowering in mid-summer for those that don’t repeat bloom.